nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 For more information on the LBQuery language syntax, see [Load Balancer Policies](https://doc.nuodb.com/nuodb/latest/client-development/load-balancer-policies/).

-A _direct_ connection to TEs is also supported by NuoDB; however, in this case load balancing must be performed by the client application.
+A _direct_ connection to TEs is also supported by NuoDB, however, in this case, the load balancing must be performed by the client application.

 SQL clients and applications running in the same Kubernetes cluster as the NuoDB domain can connect to the database with the default NuoDB Helm Charts configuration using the NuoDB Admin `ClusterIP` service or directly using the TE `ClusterIP` service.
 This document focuses on external client applications running outside of the Kubernetes cluster where the NuoDB database is hosted.
 Allowing external access to the NuoDB database is not enabled by default and requires additional configuration.